LifeBogger presents the Full Story of a Football Genius best known by the nickname “Black Panther“.

 For Biography starters, Bafetimbi Gomis was born on the 6th day of August 1985 to his mother (a housewife) and father (a menial public worker) in La Seyne-sur-Mer, a Commune in France.

 Similar to Boubacar Kamara, Gomis is a French footballer with Senegal family roots.
-He is from a large family of about ten children, all of who came as blessings to his aged parents pictured below with him.
+He is from a large family of about ten children, all of who came as blessings to his aged parents, who are pictured below with him.

 Bafe, as he is popularly called, grew up in Toulon, a port city on southern France’s Mediterranean coast.